 Everything.
 One of the reasons was [screenwriter-director] Lucas Belvaux; we did “Pas son genre” [a.k.a.
 “Not My Type,” 2014] previously, and I was looking forward to working with him again.
-It surprises me when a lot of people tell me now, bravo, “Chez Nous” is a courageous film, but I don’t look at it from that point of view: to me, this film was the obvious thing to do.
+It surprises me when people tell me now, ‘Bravo, “Chez Nous” is a courageous film.’
+But I don’t look at it from that point of view: to me, this film was the obvious thing to do.
 It’s an important film which I think was necessary to make.
 So when Lucas was still writing the screenplay and told me what it was about, it was essential for me to be part of it.
-In my own private life, I have been confronted with people whom I always expected to be on the same wavelength, that we shared the same views, but in the world situation as it is today, they have the tendency to close their eyes and are willing to vote for an extreme right-wing party.
+In my own private life, I have been confronted with people whom I always expected to be on the same wavelength, we shared the same views, but in the world situation as it is today, they have the tendency to close their eyes and are willing to vote for an extreme right-wing party.
 And this drives me crazy, it really upsets me, I am stunned, so that’s why I immediately said to Lucas, ‘That’s a great project you’re working on.’
 So when I got to play the part of Pauline, I wanted to do everything I possibly could to express myself as an actress through the words from the screenplay.
-This was terribly important to me, not only as an actress, but also as a person, a woman, a mother and a citizen.
+This was terribly important to me, not only as an actress but also as a person, a woman, a mother and a citizen.
 “Chez nous” was a very logical thing to do.

 What is the secret of your successful collaboration with Lucas Belvaux?